svilupp/PromptingTools.jl/docs/src/extra_tools/rag_tools_intro.md

 - `rerank` is called to rerank the candidates based on the reranking strategy (ie, to improve the ordering of the chunks in context).

 **Generation Phase:**
-- The `generate` step is intended to generate a response based on the retrieved chunks, provided via `AbstractRAGResult` (eg, `RAGResult`).
+- The `generate!` step is intended to generate a response based on the retrieved chunks, provided via `AbstractRAGResult` (eg, `RAGResult`).
 - `build_context!` constructs the context for response generation based on a context strategy and applies the necessary formatting
 - `answer!` generates the response based on the context and the query
 - `refine!` is called to refine the response (optional, defaults to passthrough)